Updated: 20 hours ago

 One of the biggest concerns that homeowners with little children and pets have is: will my hardwood floor scratch?
 The simple answer is: yes, yes it will.
 All types of floor covering will scratch.
 No flooring is 100% scratch-proof.
-If a retail floor covering store tells you a certain product will not scratch...our advise would be to immediately leave that store, and never go back.
+If a retail floor covering store tells you a certain product will not scratch...our advice would be to immediately leave that store and never go back.

-All floors have the potential of scratching.
-Having said that, many floors are more scratch resistant to scratching than others, and if you have pets and a very busy household, you certainly should invest in one of these scratch resistant floors.
+All floors have the potential for scratching.
+Having said that, many floors are more scratch resistant to scratching than others, and if you have pets and a very busy household, you certainly should invest in one of these scratch-resistant floors.

-Both solid and engineered hardwood flooring come with a factory finish.
+Both solid and engineered hardwood flooring comes with a factory finish.
 Each manufacturer calls their finish something different.
 But, all of these products will come with a factory finish that will help prevent scratching.
-Engineered hardwood flooring tends to be a little more scratch proof than solid hardwood flooring.
+Engineered hardwood flooring tends to be a little more scratch-proof than solid hardwood flooring.

 As with our cleaning and maintenance tips. common sense prevention rules the day when it comes to pets & children, and hardwood floors.
 For example:

 Keep your pets well groomed.
 The shorter the nails, the better.

 Make sure your kids take off their shoes when entering the home

 Avoid allowing your dog & kids to "rough play" on the hardwood floor.

 One final point: your engineered hardwood floor should be very durable and last a long time, even with a busy household.
 As with all floors, the more effort you place in protecting the floor, the longer it will last.